 Donor Advised Funds

-A Donor Advised Fund is a charitable giving account that enables you to give more, smarter and better.
+A Donor Advised Fund is a personal charitable giving account that allows you to easily and efficiently support all of your favorite causes.

 - Your Donor Advised Fund is easily created with a tax-deductible minimum gift of $5,000 or more ($2,500 if you’re under age 35).

-- You can make gifts from your Fund to your favorite charities – local, national, Jewish or secular.
+- You can make grants from your Fund to your favorite 501(c)(3) charities – local, national, Jewish or secular.
 You can even pay your synagogue dues through your Fund.

-- You can make gifts to charities right away or use your Fund as a “savings account” for future gifts.
+- You can make grants to charities right away or use your Fund as a “savings account” for future charitable gifts.

 - Your Fund is professionally and prudently invested by the Foundation’s managers.